A privately owned farm field bordered by forest in Door County

 • Farmland or scenic vistas

-Some easements include building envelopes for future use - defined zones where buildings may be allowed.
+Some easements include building envelopes — defined zones where limited development may be allowed.

 Myths & Facts